Regional Jet Optimization Tutorial

 mission() decides which missions are run at each step, as well as the design mission of the aircraft

-post_process() handles the results from the missions, outputting the constraints and objective value
+post_process() handles the results from the missions, saving the constraints and objective value

-Initializes whatever vehicles are used in the optimization problem.
-This includes two subfunctions: base_setup(), where the vehicle structure is itself defined, including the fuselage, wing, vertical and horizontal tail, as well as the propulsion system.
+Initializes the vehicle (or vehicles if desired) used in the optimization problem.
+This includes two subfunctions: base_setup(), where the vehicle structure is itself defined, including the fuselage, wing, vertical and horizontal tails, and the propulsion system.

 configs_setup() takes in the vehicle that was defined in base_setup() and defines other configurations (such as takeoff and landing, which include different flap settings).
-This may be used to define other parameters, such as changing the sweep angle of a variable-sweep-wing at higher Mach Numbers, or the use of afterburners.
+This may be used to define other parameters, such as changing the sweep angle of a variable-sweep-wing at higher Mach Numbers, or changing a propulsion component.

 Initializes the missions that are run at each iteration.
 In this case, only a single mission is run.